HoloArchivists/tslazer/README.md

 ### Tslazer
 This is a program to download Twitter Spaces from the command line.
-It's also a simpler alternative to Ryu1845's twspace-dl.
+It's also a minimalistic alternative to Ryu1845's twspace-dl.

 Also it's **Lazer** fast.
-It uses dynamic threading to ensure you always get the optimal download speed.
+It uses threading to ensure you always get the optimal download speed.
 #### Usage

 |  Supported URL Sources | Example|